simonbland/docker-wordmove/README.md

 * mysql-client-5.5
 * php5
 * wp-cli
-* ENV RUBYOPT="-KU -E utf-8:utf-8" (Fix for some mysql sync issues)
+* ENV RUBYOPT="-KU -E utf-8:utf-8" (Fix for some mysql sync issues when using old db adapter)

 ## How to use

 ### To run this image

-`docker run -it --rm -v ~/.ssh:/home/wordmove/.ssh:ro welaika/wordmove bash`
+`docker run -it --rm -v ~/.ssh:/home/wordmove/.ssh:ro welaika/wordmove`

 This starts a shell, with `wordmove` available on the command-line.